btactic/zsuitecrm/README.md

    toolbar button.

  - Using the context menu option:
-   Rigth click a conversation or email and click 'Send to SuiteCRM' option.
+   Right click a conversation or email and click 'Send to SuiteCRM' option.

  After this, a new screen will appear with following sections: